Skip to Content

 How long does a cerebral palsy lawsuit take?

 Every case is different, but cerebral palsy claims often take several months to a few years to resolve due to their complexity.
-We work efficiently while ensuring no corners are cut in the pursuit of full compensation.
+We work efficiently while making sure no corners are cut in the pursuit of full compensation.

 Can I afford a cerebral palsy attorney?

-Speak with a Jacksonville Cerebral Palsy Lawyer Today
+Speak with a Jacksonville Cerebral Palsy Lawyer in Jacksonville Today

-A cerebral palsy diagnosis changes your life—but it doesn’t have to define your child’s future.
-At Edwards & Ragatz, P.A., we’re committed to helping Jacksonville families hold negligent medical professionals accountable and secure the resources they need to thrive.
+A cerebral palsy diagnosis changes your life—but it does not have to define your child’s future.
+At Edwards & Ragatz, P.A., we are committed to helping Jacksonville families hold negligent medical professionals accountable and secure the resources they need to thrive.